agungTuanany/Javascript-data-structure-and-algorithm/chapter-11-algorithms-sorting/README.md

 scope of this course, and some argue that in the end, this actually still turns out to be pretty slow or the same `O(n log(n))`.

+The only thing you need to know about this is, _that sometimes if you have **numbers** that are within a certain range_, it could be faster than Quick Sort or Merge Sort.

+Now, we know this, let's do some interview exercise based on Sorting, to solidity what we just learn.

 ### Resources

 - [Radix Sort](https://brilliant.org/wiki/radix-sort/)